The New York Times crossword: Related puzzle grids

-The Mini
+The Mini and Midi

-The Times Online also publishes The Mini, a daily crossword edited and frequently constructed by Joel Fagliano, which is 5×5 Sunday through Friday and 7×7 on Saturdays, and is significantly easier than the traditional daily puzzle.
+The Times Online also publishes two other crosswords: the Mini, frequently constructed by Joel Fagliano, which is 5×5 Sunday through Friday and 7×7 on Saturdays; and the Midi, which is "between 9×9 and 11×11 every day, with 9×9 being the default size".
 The Mini is popular, but has also been criticized, sometimes harshly, for its comparative simplicity—with one review of the game in Slate magazine titled "Utter Disgrace to the NYT Crossword Brand".
-Other "mini" and larger 11×11 "midi" puzzles are sometimes offered as bonuses.
+Other mini and larger 11×11 midi puzzles are sometimes offered as bonuses.

 Super Mega

 The "Super Mega" is a 50x50 crossword published in the Timess annual "Puzzle Mania" section.
 In 2022, the grid was 67x41, making it the largest Times crossword ever.

-Other puzzles

-As well as a second word puzzle on Sundays, the Times publishes a KenKen numbers puzzle (a variant of the popular sudoku logic puzzles) each day of the week.
-Other games from The New York Times are available online or on the NYT Games app, such as the word search variant Spelling Bee, Wordle, and Connections.
-The Times also offers a monthly bonus crossword with a theme relating to the month.

 Records and puzzles of note

 Fans of the Times crossword have kept track of a number of records and interesting puzzles (primarily from among those published in Shortz's tenure), including those below.
 (All puzzles published from November 21, 1993, on are available to online subscribers to the Times crossword.)